Introducing Robbie Mullens - a 24 year old supermarket employee.

 "Can I be straight with you?"

 "They're a horrible company.
 They left me no choice, but to quit.
-I didn't want to.
 I think if you hear my story you'll agree with me."

 "Start at the beginning."